ifd3f/astrid.tech-old/projects/vibrating-clock/index.md

 title: Vibrating Clock
 status: complete
-desc: Makes your phone vibrate every x, y, or z minutes to tell you the time.
+description: Makes your phone vibrate every x, y, or z minutes to tell you the time.
 startDate: 2016-08-23
 endDate: 2016-08-27
 tags: